japila-books/spark-sql-internals/docs/spark-sql-CacheManager.md

 `useCachedData`...FIXME

-NOTE: `useCachedData` is used exclusively when `QueryExecution` is requested for a link:spark-sql-QueryExecution.adoc#withCachedData[cached logical query plan].
+NOTE: `useCachedData` is used exclusively when `QueryExecution` is requested for a spark-sql-QueryExecution.md#withCachedData[cached logical query plan].

 === [[lookupAndRefresh]] `lookupAndRefresh` Internal Method